"Janssen" at Chastain Park

 Location: Chastain Park

-Find and play Janssen in the pavilion next to the playground.
+Janssen was in the pavilion next to the playground.
 (Dudley Lane and W. Wieuca Rd.)

 Janssen was the first piano installed by 'Play Me Again Pianos' and it was a labor of love.
 He was the piano in our home and, at the time, was serving its third generation of our family.
 When it became time for our son to graduate to a higher quality instrument, we took the opportunity to use our family piano to begin our quest to install "permanent" public pianos throughout our community.